 No matter what specific effects your brain and body experience, consuming alcohol results in a greater risk of numerous health issues.
 Even though excess alcohol consumption causes harm, in most cases the effects can be reversed with alcohol rehab.
 The key is to identify issues with alcohol consumption early to begin treatment as soon as possible.

 There are numerous factors increasing your risk of abusing alcohol.
-You may have started drinking to cope with a specific situation such as the death of someone important to you or losing a job.
 This may have gradually resulted in addiction.
 There are many reasons potentially triggering your need to consume alcohol including:

 Coping with Loss: